techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 The browser will run this synchronous code line by line from line 1 to 4 starting by assigning the `foo` and `bar` variables, concatenating them and displaying the `foobar` variable in the console.

+## JavaScript Supports the Asynchronous Way..

 JavaScript supports also the **asynchronous** approach of writing code which makes sense, since you need to respond to the user events in the browser but you don't actually know when the user interacts with your application (and in which order) when you are writing code.

-This was originally achieved using callbacks which you need to define in your code and specify when they will be called.
+This was originally achieved using callbacks which you need to define in your JavaScript code and specify when they will be called.

-For example, the following asynchronous code will display **You clicked the button!** when the user clicks the button identified by the `mybutton` identifier:
+For example, the following JavaScript asynchronous code will display **You clicked the button!** when the user clicks the button identified by the `mybutton` identifier:

     document.getElementById('mybutton').addEventListener('click', () => {